 Building backlinks is a skill, or not so much a skill but something you gain experience from over years or trial and experimenting.
 It must be done with care and consideration to grow and improve your online reputation (not hinder it) and to increase your visibility so that you reach more people.

-Here’s a quick 12 step guide on how-to guide on ways to build backlinks:
+Here’s a quick 12 step guide on how-to guide on how to build backlinks:

 Step 1 – Create Authoritative Content

 Create content that is relevant to your industry, such as articles, guides, tutorials, how-to’s, etc. That is better, longer and more informative than any other content on the web about that subject.
 Content length, although many will say it depends on the user intent, is still important and you need to judge content length based on the quality of your competition vs authority you could gain as a result of “exceptional content”, Remember to add in some images (with alt text) and any other elements or media to strengthen it.
 Contact websites that link to similar content and let them know what it is you are creating to try and gain collaboration.

 Step 2 – Update Outdated Content